wwarthen/RomWBW/Source/Doc/UserGuide.md

 RomWBW will automatically attempt to detect and support typical add-on components for each of the systems supported.
-More information on the required system configuration and optional supported components for each ROM is found in the file called "RomList.txt" in the Binary directory.
+More information on the required system configuration and optional supported components for each ROM is found in [Appendix A - Pre-built ROM Images].

 ## System Startup